redhat-cop/cloud.aws_ops/roles/deploy_flask_app/README.md

 Example Playbook
 ----------------

+This role takes care of adding the bastion host to the inventory and deploying the app.
+You can use the deploy_flask_app role after setting up the necessary resources.The resources required for using the app are

+* RDS cluster and instances.
+* A Bastion host.
+* SSH key pair to connect to the host.

-The setup of resources needed for the app deployment can be done using a playbook similar to this [sample playbbok]((https://github.com/ansible-collections/cloud.aws_ops/roles/deploy_flask_app/files/create.yaml).
+The setup of these resources needed for the app deployment can be done using a playbook similar to this [sample playbook]((https://github.com/ansible-collections/cloud.aws_ops/roles/deploy_flask_app/files/create.yaml).

 **Deploy a simple flask app**